Caloola: Present day

 The locality of Caloola is largely an agricultural area.

 Little remains of the village of Caloola.
 Old roads roughly corresponding to Lanarch and Belmore Streets are still discernible.
 The Caloola Union Church, and its associated cemetery survive.
 These are still managed and maintained by a local trust.
-The church and the former schoolhouse and teacher's residence were on a local heritage item list in 2014.
+The church, the former schoolhouse, and teacher's residence were on a local heritage item list in 2014.